IEA studies are conducted on a wide range of topics in education. Both member and non-member countries are welcome to join.

 - achieved curriculum (what students learn).

-To investigate these relations, IEA collects student achievement data, as well as background information from school principals, teachers, students (in some studies, also from parents), and policy-makers about the contexts of teaching and learning.
+To investigate these relations, IEA collects student achievement data, as well as background information from school principals, teachers, students (in some studies, also from parents), and policymakers about teaching and learning contexts.

 IEA studies have a strong empirical basis, and they rely mainly on cross-sectional and longitudinal non-experimental designs, with data collection through sample survey methods.
 Studies also make use of qualitative methods such as case studies and observational techniques when appropriate.

 At the heart of most IEA studies is an assessment of student achievement in one or more school subjects or within an interdisciplinary area of learning.
 Student achievement is measured by administering objective tests to a sample of students who have been selected as representative of national populations.
 Questionnaires are used to gather contextual information about school characteristics, instructional practices, and students' backgrounds, experiences, and attitudes.

 Topics of study